agataciesielska/BU_RecruitmentApp/README.md

 ### Solution for task

 To calculate the occupancy, we can sort the potential guests in descending order of their willingness to pay, and then loop through them.
-For each guest, we check if they are willing to pay more than EUR 100, and if so, we skip them.
-If they are willing to pay less than EUR 100 and there are available Premium rooms, we assign them a Premium room.
-Otherwise, we assign them an Economy room.
-We continue until there are no more available rooms.
+For each guest, we check if they are willing to pay more than EUR 100, and if so, we assign them to premium room, if such room is avaiable.
+If they are willing to pay less than EUR 100 and there are available Premium rooms, we assign them a Premium room (upgradesLeft variable present how many upgrades is left).
+Lastly, we assign guests that can pay less than EUR 100 to an Economy room, if such room is avaiable.